kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 </div>
 </div>

-When considering all types of vehicles, there is a weak negative correlation between SSF and vehicle mass.
+There is a weak negative correlation between SSF and vehicle mass when considering all vehicle types.
 Upon further inspection, this is because of the clustering of cars and trucks.
-Trucks and SUVs tend to have a lower SSF whereas cars which have higher SSF.
+Trucks and SUVs tend to have a lower SSF whereas cars tend to have a higher SSF.

 <div style="overflow-x: auto" markdown="block">